iiiceburg/hooli-trd-cloudrun/README.md

    tofu apply "tfplan"
    ```

+## Autoscaling

+The Cloud Run service is configured to autoscale based on traffic load with the following settings:

+- **Minimum instances:** 2
+- **Maximum instances:** 4

+This means the service will always have at least 2 instances running and can scale up to a maximum of 4 instances automatically to handle increased traffic.
+This configuration ensures efficient resource usage and responsiveness.

+You can adjust these limits in the `cloudrun.tf` Terraform configuration under the `scaling` block.

 ## Updating the Cloud Run Service

 To update the Cloud Run service (e.g., deploying a new container image):